 Throughout the year, members of the AOAC can be regularly found at the indoor climbing walls and bouldering centres across Bristol.
 These include Under Cover Rock, Redpoint, The Climbing Academy and Bloc.

-When the weather is dry, we head outdoors to places like Avon Gorge, Cheddar Gorge, Goblin Combe, the Wye Valley and further afield to Cornwall, Wales, the Peak District, Spain and France.
+When the weather is dry in the UK, we head outdoors to places like Avon Gorge, Cheddar Gorge, Goblin Combe, the Wye Valley and further afield to Cornwall, Wales, the Peak District, Spain and France.

 We run a variety of trips ranging from indoor climbing to sport and trad climbing.
 Our trips cater for a range of abilities from complete beginners' climbs through to experienced climbers.

 If it’s listed on the Club Calendar, simply contact the trip leader to make sure you have the appropriate Experience Level and equipment for the trip.